 Trauma and PTSD Treatment

-In using a combination of traditional talk therapy, exposure therapy, cognitive behavioral therapy (CBT), meditation, mindfulness, and mind-body skills, Rachel helps clients access past trauma, acknowledge and honoring their experiences, and begin to re-integrate the sense of self.
+In using a combination of traditional talk therapy, exposure therapy, somatic therapy, dialectical behavioral therapy (DBT), meditation, mindfulness, and mind-body skills, Rachel helps clients access past trauma, acknowledge and honoring their experiences, heal the subconscious and begin to re-integrate the sense of self.
 The goal is not forget the past, but to release the emotions, decrease negative behavioral symptoms, and gain wisdom.